You can find all kind of shops in Hong Kong where to buy all your needs.

 Chamonix is one of the most technical shops I tend to visit, to find specific canyoning, coasteering, climbing and thermal wear, among others.
 Mong Kok exit 2, walk Nelson street eastwards towards Ladies’ Market and in the corner you will find the shop.
 The only one so far that I know that has Five Ten canyoning / approach shoes.

 It is bit messy and the shop attendants are not the most friendly.
 Some of them know what they are selling (which unfortunately is not the norm in Mong Kok sport shops).
 Not in the shoe section, in the upper second floor for: canyoning, climbing, etc shoes.
+In sales season they tend to have a 30% promotion and therefore you can buy the Five Ten access mesh for bit more than HKD600.

 · Wan Kee XL (closing)